The Best Chocolate Chip Cookies

 You can freeze the extra egg white in a ziplock baggie for up to 1 month or make a batch of Skinny Double Chocolate Chip Muffins.

 I make sure to use room temperature egg + egg yolk.
 Why room temperature?
 It’s important that your ingredients are all the same temperature.
 The butter is a little warm from being melted, so the eggs shouldn’t be cold.
-Typically, if a recipe calls for room temperature or melted butter, it’s a good idea to use room temperature eggs as well to obtain even disbursement among every cookie.
+Typically, if a recipe calls for room temperature or melted butter, it’s a good idea to use room temperature eggs as well.
 To bring eggs to room temperature quickly, simply place the eggs into a glass of warm water for 5 minutes.

 Next, add the vanilla – 2 whole teaspoons of it.
 Vanilla, as well as the melted butter and brown sugar, will give these chocolate chip cookies their superior taste.
 Whisk everything together vigorously until the mixture is thick and evenly combined.